 Once you’ve selected the bet you want you then simply add your stake and place your bet.
 You’ll then be able to watch the event play out before either being paid out if it’s a winner or losing your money if it’s not.
 In that sense it is not only relatively easy but also exactly like placing a bet on any other event, including real life ones.

 Obviously the more complex a sport is, the more markets can be offered even in the virtual versions of them.
 American football, cricket and football tend to offer larger markets than horse racing, for example.
-You'll usually be able to place bets on plenty of the same sort of markets on virtual sports that can on their real life counterparts.
+You’ll usually be able to place bets on plenty of the same sort of markets on virtual sports that you can on their real life counterparts.

 Payout Limits For Virtual Sports